mdkhademali/bangladesh-tropology/README.md

 ## Bangladesh Topography & Water Map
 This project visualizes the **topographical and hydrographic features of Bangladesh** using Google Earth Engine.
-It classifies the landscape based on elevation and highlights floodplains, agricultural plains, uplands, hills, hilltops, and major rivers or water bodies — creating a **comprehensive geomorphological map** of the country.
+It classifies the landscape based on elevation and highlights floodplains, agricultural plains, uplands, hills, hilltops, and major rivers or water bodies, creating a **comprehensive geomorphological map** of the country.

 ---